felixplasser/qc_pymol/README.md

 # qc_pymol
 Scripts for using [PyMOL](https://pymol.org) together with quantum chemistry programs.
-So far this includes utilities for plotting densities/electrostatic potentials and arrows for dipole moments.
+So far this includes utilities for plotting densities and ESPs, and drawing arrows for dipole moments.

 *Author*: Felix Plasser